Find Hope Again After A Spinal Cord Injury

-A spinal cord injury is one of the most serious injuries a person can sustain.
-Called a “catastrophic injury,” spinal cord injuries can cause paralysis which can permanently affect a person’s independence, mobility, ability to work, and quality of life.
-If you or someone you know has been injured in an auto accident, construction accident, assault, slip/trip and fall accident, or another type of preventable accident caused by another person’s negligence, you may be entitled to compensation for your injury.
-Contact Holladay Law Firm, PLLC as soon as possible to learn more about your legal rights.
+A spinal cord injury is one of the most serious injuries a person can experience.
+Called a “catastrophic injury,” a spinal cord injury can cause paralysis that can permanently affect a person’s independence, quality of life, mobility, and ability to work.
+If you have been injured in an auto accident, construction accident, assault, slip/trip-and-fall accident or another type of preventable accident caused by another person’s negligence, you may be eligible for compensation.
+Contact the Holladay Law Firm, PLLC, as soon as possible to learn about your legal rights in Texas and how to maximize your financial recovery.

 - In an incomplete injury, the spinal cord is only partially severed.
-A person with an incomplete injury still retains some degree of function depending on the extent and location of the injury.
+If you have an incomplete injury, you may still retain some degree of function depending on the extent and location of the injury.

 - In a complete injury, the spinal cord is fully severed.
-A person with a complete spinal cord injury suffers a complete loss of function below the location of the injury.
+If you suffered a complete spinal cord injury, you will likely suffer a complete loss of function below the location of the injury.

-- Tetraplegia, which results in damage to the cervical spinal cord, a loss of function below the level of the injury, and difficulties with bladder and bowel control, respiration, and other functions.
+- Tetraplegia, resulting in damage to the cervical spinal cord, a loss of function below the level of the injury, and difficulties with bladder and bowel control, respiration and other functions.

 - Paraplegia, in which function is lost in the lower half of the body.
-As with tetraplegia, the higher up on the spinal cord the injury takes place, the more severe the injury.
+As with tetraplegia, the higher up on the spinal cord the injury takes place, the more severe the injury will be.

-- Triplegia, which results in a loss of movement and sensation in one arm and both legs.
+- Triplegia, which may mean a loss of movement and sensation in one arm and both legs.

 Injuries sustained below the lumbar spinal cord typically do not result in paralysis, but they can result in reduced function in some areas of the body and produce nerve pain.
-These injuries may require surgery in order to help the victim recover.
+If you suffered this type of spinal cord injury, you may require surgery as well as physical therapy, but you may be able to walk after a time of recovery.

 The financial burdens of a spinal cord injury depend on the location and severity of the injury as well as the age at which the injury occurs.
 The cost of living with one of these devastating injuries can be substantial.
-Long-term medical care, medications, home care, and other expenses can initially be very expensive and continue to cost for the rest of the victim’s life.
-Coupled with an inability to earn income or provide the same household services they could when they were healthy, a victim and his or her family may experience serious financial strain.
+Long-term medical care, medications, home care, home environment adaptation and other expenses can initially be very expensive and continue to cost for the rest of your life.
+Limited by an inability to earn income or perform the same household duties that you could when you were healthy, you may experience serious financial strain, affecting others in your household, too.

-Innocent victims should not be responsible for paying these costs.
+As an innocent survivor of a serious accident, you should not be responsible for paying these costs when someone else was negligent.
 If your injury was caused by the careless or intentional actions of another person, they can and should be held liable for your injuries.
-An attorney at our firm can help prove that your injuries resulted from negligence and hold the appropriate party or parties responsible for their misconduct.
+As an experienced and skilled trial lawyer, I can help you hold the appropriate party or parties responsible for their misconduct.